SENSEI M. BRIAN STOIA

 Martial Arts Bio

-was Sensei Joan Neide.
-Neide Sensei lived a total of two years on Okinawa, where she studied with the late Grand Master Kanei Uechi and the late Master Seiyu Shinjo, one of the foremost practitioners on Okinawa and a student of Kanbun Uechi.
-Senseis Wilder, Litano and Neide have had the most influence on my more than 45 years in Uechi.
-Neide Sensei is my Uechi teacher.
+I began studying Uechi-ryu Karate in June of 1973, at the Mattson Academy of Karate in Boston.
+I studied under Senseis Al Wharton, Buzz Durkin, Bob Campbell, Clarence Wilder and Tim Ford.
+When I moved to western Mass, I began to study under Sensei Frank Gorman in Pittsfield, through the UMass Uechi club.
+Along with Sensei Gorman himself, I studied with some of his students, including Senseis Bob Dus and Pat Litano.
+My other western Mass Uechi connection was Sensei Joan Neide.
+Neide Sensei lived (early 1970's) a full year and spent additional time on Okinawa, where she studied with the late Grand Master Kanei Uechi and the late Master Seiyu Shinjo, one of the foremost practitioners on Okinawa and a student of Kanbun Uechi.
+Joan Sensei was teaching at Smith College in Northampton, MA when we met.
+Master Neide is my Uechi teacher.
 In August 2014, I was awarded the title of Kyoshi by the International Uechi-ryu Karate Federation (IUKF).
 In November 2015, I was awarded the title of Shihan, master teacher.
-Upon the recommendation of Neide Sensei, I was tested for and promoted to Hachidan (8th Degree Black Belt) and awarded the title of Hanshi by Grand Master George E. Mattson and the IUKF in August 2018.
+Upon the recommendation of Master Neide, I was tested for and promoted to Hachidan (8th Degree Black Belt) and awarded the title of Hanshi by Grand Master George E. Mattson/the IUKF, in August 2018.
+With the support of now Grand Master Neide, I was promoted to Kyudan (9th Degree Black Belt) by the IUKF and Grand Masters George Mattson and Darin Yee in 2024.
+(Shodan through Godan - Masters Gorman and Dus.
+Rokudan through Kyudan - Neide/IUKF.)

 Highlights from Sensei's Sandan (3rd degree Pittsfield, MA tournament 1992: Sensei spars black belt) test, 1987. for first place in middle-weight division.